Suddenly Alone—Where Can You Turn for Help?

 Generally, you're eligible for Medicare if you or your husband worked for at least 10 years in Medicare-covered employment, you're 65 or older and a U.S. citizen or permanent resident.
 If you have questions, there are two primary sources of information:

 Finding someone to help you

-There are also a number of websites dedicated to senior care issues, such as the and the .
+There are a number of other websites dedicated to senior care issues, such as the and the .
 Both provide online tools for finding local resources and support services, as well as information on government health and disability programs, legal resources and more.